 Paul McNicholas is the Canada Research Chair in Computational Statistics and a Professor in the Department of Mathematics & Statistics at McMaster University.
 His research focuses on computational statistics, and he is at the cutting edge of international research on mixture model-based clustering and classification.
 Current research includes work on non-Gaussian mixtures, big data analytics, and clustering in the presence of outlying or spurious points.
 He has published extensively in the field, and is an associate editor for several international statistics journals.
 Over the past few years, Paul has led the largest computational statistics research group in Canada.
-To date, he has completed the training of nine postdoctoral research fellows, a research associate, nine Ph.D. students, and 37 Master’s students.
-His research group currently comprises eight Ph.D. students and six Master's students.
+To date, he has completed the training of nine postdoctoral research fellows, a research associate, ten Ph.D. students, and 37 Master’s students.
+His research group currently comprises seven Ph.D. students and six Master's students.

 Paul's research group has enjoyed support from several sources including NSERC (Collaborative Research & Development and Discovery grants), the Government of Ontario (Small Infrastructure Fund), CFI (Leaders Opportunity Fund), OCE (Collaborative Research), and Compusense Inc. Paul won an Early Researcher Award from the Government of Ontario, the Chikio Hayashi Award from the International Federation of Classification Societies, and the Barrington Medal from the Statistics and Social Inquiry Society of Ireland.
 Paul recently spent two years as chair of the Statistics section of NSERC Evaluation Group 1508: Mathematics and Statistics and is a member of the ICT, Math and Physics panel for the Ontario Early Researcher Awards.